shuaibw/cse6302project/README.md

 │   │   ├── mapping_dict_file.json              # Mapping violations defined in our taxonomy to corresponding WCAG that can be used for correction
 │   │   ├── violation_taxonomy.csv              # Our proposed taxonomy of Web accessibility violation categories
 │   │   └── violations_short_description.json   # Brief descriptions of each violation type defined in our proposed taxonomy
-│
-│   └── baseline_two_dataset.csv                # Reproduced dataset from Huang et al. (2024) used for baseline evaluation
+│   └── baseline_two_dataset.csv                # Dataset from Huang et al. (2024) used for evaluation
 ├── human_developer_correction_study/       # Contains survey responses and accessibility corrections from 3 Developers
 │   ├── Our_dataset_Survey.json             # Survey form shown to Developers for evaluating LLM vs. human corrections │   └── humanCorrection_developer1.csv      # Developer 1's manual HTML corrections for semantic violations